 Due to its location near Philly, New Jersey, and New York, Bensalem has plenty of traffic from both long-distance commercial carriers and municipal transit buses.
 While most bus drivers act responsibly and safely behind the wheel, some fail to fulfill the duty they owe to their passengers and everyone else on the road.

 If a bus driver’s negligence caused you to suffer injuries, our team of seasoned personal injury attorneys can file a lawsuit on your behalf.
-In a previous case, Ostroff Injury Law took on Greyhound Bus Company, proving that its driver was too tired to drive safely and crashed her bus full of passengers into a truck on a major PA highway.
+In a previous case, Ostroff Godshall Injury and Accident Lawyers took on Greyhound Bus Company, proving that its driver was too tired to drive safely and crashed her bus full of passengers into a truck on a major PA highway.

 We represented numerous injured parties and recovered $21.3 million in verdicts and settlements on their behalf from this Greyhound crash.
-With a Bensalem bus accident lawyer like Jon Ostroff and the team of lawyers at Ostroff Injury Law on your side, you can recover fair compensation against a negligent bus driver or busing company.
+With a Bensalem bus accident lawyer like Jon Ostroff and the team of lawyers at Ostroff Godshall Injury and Accident Lawyers on your side, you can recover fair compensation against a negligent bus driver or busing company.

 Establishing Liability for Injuries and Losses